tomaszmichalik/tomaszmichalik.github.io/content/authors/admin/_index.md

   - area: MA in Cognitive Sience, 2014
     institution: Adam Mickiewicz University, Poznan
   - area: MA in Archaeology, 2011
+    institution: Adam Mickiewicz University, Poznan
 ---

 ## About Me

 Every year archaeologists in different parts of the world make new archaeological discoveries, which are later presented to the general public.
-But how do construction of our mind infleucence what we discover?
+But how our psychology influences process of discovering?
 And, how does the socially and culturally diverse audience perceive archaeological discoveries?

 I aim to answer these questions using eye-tracking and other methods from cognitive science.
 I am particularly interested in cultural variations in the perception of heritage, as well as the psychological aspects of making archaeological discoveries.
 Through my research, I strive to develop tools and methods that will help archaeologists better analyze archaeological data and present heritage to various audiences effectively.